+It was evident that the registered provider was committed to ensuring staff were knowledgeable about positive-risk taking.
 Overall, staff demonstrated a good understanding of what constitutes restrictive practice and the importance of providing a restraint-free environment where possible.
-The quality and safety committee, which comprised staff of different grades and departments, met quarterly and discussed restrictive practice use.
-There was evidence that restraint and promotion of a restraint-free environment was discussed at staff meetings and handovers.
-The registered provider ensured that staff were facilitated to attend training in the management of restraint and behaviours that challenge.
+There was evidence that restrictive practice and promotion of a restraint-free environment was discussed at staff meetings and handovers.
+The registered provider ensured that staff were facilitated to attend training in the management of restrictive practices, responsive behaviours (how people with dementia or other conditions may communicate or express their physical discomfort, or discomfort with their social or physical environment) and safeguarding of vulnerable adults.
+Additional training in advocacy and human rights was also completed by staff, which led to a greater awareness of these topics, and a supported a culture that prioritised a human-rights based approach to care.

 There was a sufficient number of staff available to support residents and meet their needs.
-Resources were provided to support residents' assessed needs and to allowed people to live in a restraint-free environment.
-Residents told the inspector that their call bells were answered promptly and they were contented and well looked after in this centre.
+Resources were provided to support residents' assessed needs and to allow residents to live in a restraint-free environment.
+Residents told the inspector that their call bells were answered promptly and they were content and well looked after in this centre.